kameshwari1991/Meteorology-AWS-data-processing-height-correction-/README.md

 The program shall recompute the dry bulb temperature from existing height to 10m height.

-Give the path for the input files to the variable 'inpath1' Files format : csv (comma separated)
+Give the path for the input files to the variable 'inpath1'.
+Files format : csv (comma separated).
 Below are the column names and units of the data:
 1. AIRT for air temperature (deg Celcius)
 2. SST for sea surface temperature (deg Celcius)